Chapter 6 : Test Run 2.0

-“Quite hilarious, actually,” she quipped, then smiled.
+“Quite hilarious, actually,” she quipped, and then smiled.
 I ruffled her hair affectionately.
 I could hear the laughter and noise of my family in the back garden, and I prepared myself mentally for the drilling that would no doubt be headed my way.
-News of work, social life, whether I was close to ‘settling down’ and providing Nana Molly with those all-important grandchildren would be shared.
+News of work, social life, whether I was close to ‘settling down’ and providing Nana Molly with those all-important great-grandchildren would be shared.
 Merlin knows how they’ll take to Henrietta.

 Rose led us through the gate, Scorpius and Henrietta following, and I was bombarded with hugs and kisses as my girlfriend stood awkwardly beside me.
 We took our seats; Teddy on my left and Rose on my right.
 She leaned close to whisper to me.